 Such an unusually high heart rate happened to me in 1994 while running a half marathon.
 Of course, as the dummy I am, I finished the race, albeit at a slower pace.
 After weeks of testing my doctor finally determined it was a case of viral myocarditis.
 That cost me seven months of training.

 Another condition to be aware of is atrial fibrillation (“a-fib”).
-I won’t go into detail on this as you can read more about this here on Dr. Post’s blog
+I won’t go into detail on this as you can read more about this here on Dr. Post’s blog.

 So if you mean a “high” heart rate as one high relative to what you normally see at an otherwise common intensity and you’ve ruled out the heart rate monitor as the source of the “problem,” then see your doctor."